 - Ownership defined:

-- Paraconsistent Logic: a type of logic that allows for the coexistence of contradictory statements, and it is used in some areas of mathematics and philosophy.
+- Paraconsistent Logic defined: a type of logic that allows for the coexistence of contradictory statements, and it is used in some areas of mathematics and philosophy.

 - Paradigm defined: A model or framework for understanding something.